This post may contain affiliate links. For more information, please read the full disclosure policy here.

 – Ron Burgundy

 San Diego had class, style and surprises around every corner.
 To me, it felt like a piece of Australia in the United States and I don’t know if there is any place like it in America.
-At least I didn’t see anywhere with a similar laid-back, beach culture.
+At least I didn’t see anywhere with a similarly laid-back, beach culture.
 Here is a look at the best of San Diego via my Instagram feed, which should help you in planning your own trip to the seaside city.
 San Diego was just too photogenic for me.

-Nonetheless you get free breakfast, the front desk staff are super helpful and I did meet some stellar backpackers.
+Nonetheless, you get free breakfast, the front desk staff are super helpful and I did meet some stellar backpackers.
 In particular, I met Grace, who I then met up with in San Francisco and we travelled onward together to Portland and Seattle.
 We bonded over our top bunk situation.
 One night there was five of us in the kitchen from five different countries: America, Australia, Switzerland, Sweden and Scotland.
 This is why I love hostels.

 I loved Ocean Beach.
 I arrived in San Diego via Greyhound from Las Vegas at about 4:00 pm.
 As soon as I had checked into the hostel I dumped my luggage in a locker, grabbed my camera and went straight down to the water to walk along the Ocean Beach Pier and capture the sunset.
 We all know how much I love a West Coast sunset, am I right?
 And this one certainly didn’t disappoint me.